Removing Pet Odor from Bedding, Furniture and Carpet

 Removing Pet Odors from Carpeting

-And we are also going to use the warm water and white vinegar (50/50) mix.
-Completely spray or pour some of the mix over the soiled area.
+For carpets; we are also going to use the warm water and white vinegar (a 50/50) mix.
+Completely spray or pour some (not too much) of the mix over the soiled area.
 With gloves on, carefully work it into the carpet.

-Cover and let this sit 5 to 10 minutes then blot once again.
+Cover and let this sit 5 to 10 minutes then once again soak up the liquid.
 Cover again with clean towel and let completely dry.

-If you still notice an odor after it has dried, rewet the stain and pour enough baking soda over the stained area and work it in to the carpet.
+If you still notice an odor after it has dried, rewet the stain and pour enough baking soda over the stained area then gently work it in to the carpet with you fingers.

 Cover and allow the baking soda to sit overnight.
 Vacuum up the baking soda in the morning.